-In November 2009 I noticed a pattern—the S&P 500 index was tracing out a pattern that was uncannily similar to the S&P chart exactly six years previous.
-In the four years from April 2009 through April 2013 the average difference between the S&P 500’s closing value for the same day 6 years previous was 3% and the yearend values were within 1.6%.
-Using this correlation I predicted 1418.30 as the S&P 500 December 31st 2012 close—which was 0.56% away from the actual close.
+In November 2009 I noticed a pattern—the S&P 500 index was tracing out a pattern uncannily similar to the S&P chart exactly six years previous.
+In the four years from April 2009 through April 2013, the average difference between the S&P 500’s closing value for the same day 6 years previous was 3% and the yearend values were within 1.6%.
+Using this correlation I predicted 1418.30 as the S&P 500 December 31st,2012 close—which was 0.56% away from the actual close.

 I believe one of the most pervasive conceptual errors we make is mistaking correlation for causation.

-Consider the chart below where I have intentionally mislabeled one of the vertical axes.
+Consider the chart below where I have intentionally mislabeled the right vertical axes.
 The left axis is labeled “Individuals Diagnosed with Autism”, and the right axis is labeled “Pesticide Sales $M”.

 Based on this chart would you likely accept that pesticides were at least one of the causes of autism?

 Now, plotting the real-life data with the right axis correctly labeled as “Organic Food Sales $M”.

 Are you ready to accept that organic food is a cause of autism?

 Remember the noise you had in your head when you looked at this chart.
 You should get that more often.

 Obviously, our beliefs influence our willingness to accept patterns as evidence of causation—but the natural bias is to accept correlation as causation.
 In our everyday lives it’s a reasonable assumption and part of our culture (e.g., “Where there’s smoke, there’s fire.”).
 If we wake up to a bang in our house we don’t assume a picture fell off a wall—we believe something or someone is bumping into things.

 With computers and the internet, our natural interest in patterns is intensely facilitated and amplified.
 Greed is fully engaged too—if we can identify a pattern that enables us to predict the future we can become rich!